 The ECHO Alternative School Program has been in existence since 1989 providing educational services for students throughout ROE #21.
-The program emerged from an interest of local school administrators and educators to provide programming for students considered to be at-risk of dropping out of school.
-The program was initiated to provide students who did not qualify for special educational services and were not experiencing success in the traditional school program, for a variety of reasons, with an option to continue their education.
-ECHO has expanded over time to meet the educational needs of at-risk students, grades 7 to 12.
 The program is available to any student residing in Franklin, Johnson, Massac, and Williamson Counties.
 To participate in the Alternative School program, a student must officially be enrolled in his/her Home School District then be referred by the administration of their Home School.
 Students who will benefit from the educational structure and environment of ECHO may exhibit some but not all the following characteristics:

-- "At-risk" status due to social emotional factors that may affect the student's ability to attain academic success, such as: frequent mobility, low self-esteem, and various family situations. - Over age for grade level. - Students who do not qualify for special educational services but would benefit from an alternative form of educational structure providing an individualized and remedial approach. - History or current, incompatibility with traditional school that may be indicated through truancy, minor discipline problems, and academic failure. - ECHO is a Trauma Informed School with trained staff and a focus on the whole child: - A trauma-informed school promotes a safe and welcoming climate - Seeks to create a structured and predictable learning environment that minimizes unnecessary trauma and loss reminders - Focuses on building positive and attuned relationships between teachers and students, and among school staff - Has anti-bullying and suicide prevention programs; and - Uses a balanced restorative justice (a.k.a. restorative practices) approach to conflict and conflict mediation with appropriate disciplinary action.
+- "At-risk" status due to social emotional factors that may affect the student's ability to attain academic success, such as: frequent mobility, low self-esteem, and various family situations. - Over age for grade level. - Students who do not qualify for special educational services but would benefit from an alternative form of educational structure providing an individualized and remedial approach. - History or current, incompatibility with traditional school that may be indicated through truancy, minor discipline problems, and academic failure.

+ECHO is a Trauma Informed School with trained staff and a focus on the whole child:

+- A trauma-informed school promotes a safe and welcoming climate - Seeks to create a structured and predictable learning environment that minimizes unnecessary trauma and loss reminders - Focuses on building positive and attuned relationships between teachers and students, and among school staff - Has anti-bullying and suicide prevention programs; and - Uses a balanced restorative justice (a.k.a. restorative practices) approach to conflict and conflict mediation with appropriate disciplinary action.